JVHallam/kata_kubernetes/README.md

 * Test: $ kubectl config view
     * the configs shown, match the values you expected, from the terraform outputs

-## Getting the image running on your cluster
+## C) Getting the image running on your cluster
 * Create a deployment, to your cluster, of the image
+    * Images:
+        * k8s.gcr.io/echoserver:1.4 -> Uses port 8080
+        * docker.io/ealen/echo-server:latest -> Uses port 80

     * confirm that the deployment is there, using kubectl

     * confirm that the pods are running, using kubectl

 * Create the port exposure service for the image